askfrsltn/ms1_ask_solutions_srls/README.md

 3. I applied a "mobile first" approach.
 4. I was trying to avoid ecsessive content focusing more on user need to make decision as quickly as possible.
 5. using Balsamique I developped 5 pages website for mobile (picture 1), then desktop versions of it (figure 2), after that I developed css layout (figure 3):
+6. I discussed the wireframes with mentor and started to list features and elements I wanted to use in Surface plane of UXD.

 #### picture 1: Mobile pages in Balsamique
 ![Mobile wireframse](assets/imgs/readme_wireframes_mobile1.jpg "Mobile Wireframes")